aaron-grau/curic/javascript/readings/rails-api.md

 ```

 Our client-side JS can then parse and use the information easily to present our
-information in dynamic (i.e. programmable) ways.
+information dynamically (i.e. according to our instructions).

-**Note:** we can still get our old HTML view by making a `text/html` request to
+**Note:** we can still get our old HTML view by making a `ContentType: text/html`
-`localhost:3000/cats`, but at this point, who'd want to?
-STOP LIVING IN THE
+request to `localhost:3000/cats`, but at this point, who'd want to?
+STOP LIVING
-PAST.
+IN THE PAST.

 ## Nesting API resources